Over the years I’ve had some conversations with people in my teams about them feeling bored with their tasks.

 2 – Mix it up

 Common sense tells us that having the same people do the same things for as long as possible should yield efficient results.
-We can assume that they have become true experts by now.

 - If people do the same things over and over again they do not necessarily get to the point of „Vary“ and „Improve it“.
 I’ve seen teams being stuck with tools and practices like ant scripts and Subversion while the world has moved on to Ansible, Docker and git.